-“As for inflation, we now discuss the RBI’s test that the current softening of these crude petroleum prices can assuage the enter cost pressure.
+As for inflation, we now discuss the RBI’s test that the current softening of these crude petroleum prices can assuage the enter cost pressure.
 What stands out from RBI’s credit rating is that despite a recent surge in coronavirus instances, the prognosis for its double-digit growth for FY’22 remains intact as the market is fast learning to live together with the health challenge.
-The large scale roll-out of the vaccination programme can also be encouraging the current market,” explained Mr Sood.
+In addition, the large-scale roll-out of the vaccination program can also be encouraging the current market, explained Sood.

-The ASSOCHAM Secretary General particularly noticed that the activities supplied by RBI Governor Mr Shaktikanta Das to make sure domestic financial stability in the wake of volatility in the world financial markets, as was observed from the rising bond returns.
+The ASSOCHAM Secretary General particularly noticed that the activities supplied by RBI Governor Shaktikanta Das to make sure domestic financial stability in the wake of volatility in the world financial markets, as was observed from the rising bond returns.

 The actions announced by RBI through G-SAP operations are rather innovative to deliver stability in the yield curve.